Opioid epidemic in the United States: Impact

 The high death rate by overdose, the spread of communicable diseases, and the economic burden are major issues caused by the epidemic, which has emerged as one of the worst drug crises in American history.
 More than 33,000 people died from overdoses in 2015, nearly equal to the number of deaths from car crashes, with the deaths from heroin alone outnumbering gun homicides.
 It has also left thousands of children suddenly in need of foster care after their parents have died from an overdose.

-Addiction does not only affect the people taking the drug but the people around them, like families and relationships.
-Conflict is usually the number one problem between family members and the people abusing heroin, the fighting becomes an everyday routine.
-In Jeff Schonberg and Philippe Bourgois's ethnography, Righteous Dopefiend, they did a participant observation from 1994 to 2006, and they focused on the lives of the homeless heroin addicts in San Francisco, California.
-They found that for example, Sonny is still in contact with his family, but he doesn't live with them, and he vowed to himself that he will never let his family see him at his worst, but he goes to his family usually for holidays and important dates, and when he is with them he is sober.
-This kind of relationship isn't always the case though.
-They observed another example with Tina whose parents have completely cut off contact with her, and she is left on the streets with nobody except the family she has created in the homeless society.

 A 2016 study showed the cost of prescription opioid overdoses, non-medical use, and dependence in the United States in 2013 was approximately $78.5 billion, most of which was attributed to health care and criminal justice spending, along with lost productivity.
 By 2015 the epidemic had worsened with overdose and with deaths doubling in the past decade.
 The White House stated on November 20, 2017, that in 2015 alone the opioid epidemic cost the United States an estimated $504 billion.